 We are going to first set X1 and X2 using the "double delta" algorithm.
 This requires DeltaZ to be added to DeltaX and put on the Q bus.
 So scroll back to the three big ganged switches and set the top and middle keys down to get DeltaZ and DeltaX added onto the Q bus.

-Now turn to the big switch panel and scroll down to show the rows of red keys.
+Now turn to the big switch panel and look down to show the rows of red keys.
 We are going to run the "1+2=." algorithm so on the top left hand row of red keys put down 1 and 2 (reading from the left).
 This "adds" track 1 and 2 coming down the Q bus and sends the result right towards the counter switches, the red switches on the left.
 But we have to set the right hand yellow switch up to "dot" to enforce only counting when the result = dot.
 Now set down the first of the red counter switches to put the result into counter 1.

 Now we need to try all possible pattern start postions for X1 and X2 to find the highest score of the algorithm which should reveal the correct start positions for this cipher text.
 To do this, scroll to the master control panel.
 On the lower row of switches at the left hand side are the stepping control switches (blue).
 Set switch 1 down and switch 2 up.
 This tells Colossus to step the X1 start position forward after every pass through the cipher text, and to step X2 when X1 has done a complete cycle of its start postions.